A B C D E F G H I L M O P S T U V X Y

 This list currently contains 50 words: 16 abstract nouns, 11 concrete nouns, 12 adjectives, 4 verbs (including 1 idiomatic verb phrase), 2 taxonomic designations, 2 numbers, 1 title, 1 particle, 1 punctuation mark, 1 pronoun (with 4 distinct forms), 1 suffix, and 1 adverb.
 Of the words, 24 are from Greek, 21 are from English, 4 are from Latin, 1 is from MyLanguage, 4 are from multiple languages, and 2 are simply made-up.

-# A B C D E F G H I L M O P S T U V Y
+# A B C D E F G H I L M O P S T U V X Y

 #